Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 Replicating this in DuckDB is not rocket science, but it does involve a little preprocessing step:

-- We can use `DATE_TRUNC` to truncate each date to the Monday at the start of the Monday-Sunday week.
+- We use `DATE_TRUNC` to truncate each date to the Monday at the start of the Monday-Sunday week.
 - To get our week to start on Wednesday, we need to first subtract 2 days, then truncate, and then add 2 days back.

 In code:

 ```python
 import duckdb